 11. Harry Wills: For a time in the 1920’s, “The Black Panther” was the best heavyweight in the world and there was even talk of a big showdown with official heavyweight champion Jack Dempsey, but it never came to be.
 Even so, Wills holds wins over a host of top talents including Luis Firpo, “Big” Bill Tate, Kid Norfolk, Sam Langford, Billy Miske, Sam McVea, Battling Siki and Joe Jeannette.

-10. Jack Blackburn: The man they called “Chappie” never got the big one, but he faced a long list of all-time greats and has the distinction of giving tough battles to three bonafide legends: Sam Langford, Harry Greb and Joe Gans.
-Blackburn claimed to have answered the bell more than 400 times in his long career.
+10. Jack Blackburn: The man they called “Chappie” never got the big one, but he faced a long list of all-time greats and has the distinction of having given tough battles to three true legends: Sam Langford, Harry Greb and Joe Gans.
+Blackburn claimed to have answered the bell more than four hundred times in his long career.

 9. Mike Gibbons: The smaller of the two Gibbons brothers, Mike was too good for his own good and thus failed to secure a shot at the middleweight championship despite battling the likes of Jeff Smith, Ted “Kid” Lewis, Packey McFarland, Mike O’Dowd and Harry Greb.

 8. Wesley Ramey: Ramey was a clever boxer and a legit all-time great lightweight with wins over the likes of Eddie Cool, Cocoa Kid, Benny Bass, Tony Canzoneri, Johnny Jadick and Lew Jenkins.
 With only eleven knockouts in an amazing 141 career wins, one speculates if his lack of power made him a poor draw and shut him out from championship contention.
 In any case, that he never got a chance to fight for the title is undeniably an injustice.